Ambika Anand: Early life and career

-Born in Chandigarh, she is daughter of Mr. Anil P Anand and Mrs. Jayshree Anand, she completed her schooling from Delhi Public School & graduated from Jesus and Mary College, Delhi University.
+Born in Chandigarh, she is daughter of Anil P Anand and Jayshree Anand, she completed her schooling from Delhi Public School & graduated from Jesus and Mary College, Delhi University.
 She earned a Diploma Degree in Economics from the Cardiff Business School.

 Anand joined NDTV on 8 December 2002 and worked for their show India Business Report, a weekly programme that was produced for the BBC.
 After close to two years of working with NDTV, she went and worked for the Department of Communication of the International Labour Organization in Geneva.

 In December 2005, she rejoined NDTV and worked on several programmes in her capacity as reporter and anchor, including Hot Property, Boss's Day Out and Value for Money.
 She also anchored live business news on the channel.

 Anand turned to fashion and wedding related programming in 2007 and joined NDTV's lifestyle channel, Good Times.
 She worked on a series of hit programs like Big Fat Indian Wedding, 10 Things To Do Before You Say Bye, Vanity No Apologies, The Inside Story and I Am Too Sexy For My Shoes.

 Continuing with her foray in this genre, she began anchoring a new show Band Baja Bride in 2011, a bride makeover show where she performed the part of mentor.
 She also hosted The Fast and the Gorgeous, a reality show, in the same year.